thomasstokes33/tcp-lwip/README.md

 The challenge is to implement a TCP server on the Pico W which listens for commands and returns the relevant data.
 All commands and messages are outlined in the `defs.h` file; the current commands are `TEMP`, `TIME` and `SET C/F`.

 Netcat is very useful to send commands to the server.
+By default, debug messages are sent over UART and a status LED is used.

 ## How does the lwIP stack work?